-This is part 2 of last week’s blog post, How To Enhance Retail Customer Experiences With New Technologies, Part 1.
+This blog is part 2 of How To Enhance Retail Customer Experiences With New Technologies, Part 1.

 Today’s in-store retailers face substantial competitive pressures from online e-commerce.
 Without the cost of building and maintaining “brick and mortar” outlets, online sellers can offer merchandise at significant discounts.
-Yet despite this advantage, most consumer retail sales occur in physical stores.
-Float Senior Analyst Gary Woodill (GW) spoke with retail maven and Float Director of Sales Colette Young (CY) in the second of this two-part series about what online and ”brick and mortar” retailers can do to enhance customer engagement using new information technologies.
+Despite this advantage, most consumer retail sales occur in physical stores.
+Float Senior Analyst Gary Woodill (GW) spoke with retail maven and Float’s former Director of Sales Colette Young (CY) in the second of this two-part series about what online and ”brick and mortar” retailers can do to enhance customer engagement using new information technologies.

 GW: So is there anything a store-based retailer can do to enhance customer engagement and boost sales in a physical store?

-CY: Well, the use of mobile devices by consumers has become ubiquitous so the strategic availability of mobile apps and websites can further enhance the retail customer experience, giving store-based retailers useful tools to counter competitive pressures from e-commerce.
-Studies show that someone does over 57% of shopping on a mobile device, and responsible web and mobile is emerging as a necessary strategy.
+CY: Well, the use of mobile devices by consumers has become ubiquitous.
+The strategic availability of mobile apps and websites can further enhance the retail customer experience, giving store-based retailers useful tools to counter competitive pressures from e-commerce.
+Studies show that someone does over 57% of shopping on a mobile device, and responsive web and mobile is emerging as a necessary strategy.